 Meta Analysis

 The current meta in Inscryption centers on deck building and puzzle solving.
 Builds that leverage both systems outperform those that focus on only one.
+Our combat guide explains these interactions in depth.

 What's strong right now: